Tips for understanding and preventing biting during the preschool years

 Communicating with Parents of a Child who Bites

 When communicating with a parent whose child has bitten another child (or teacher) be sure not to “over-pathologize” the issue.
-In other words, don’t make biting sound like a disorder of some kind.
+In other words, don’t make the biting sound like a disorder of some kind.
 Biting during the toddler years is a normal part of their development but it does need to be addressed in a constructive manner by both the parents and the teacher.

 Also, share some reasons regarding why the child might be biting.
 Was the child in a tight space?
-Was the child having to wait for toy he wanted?
+Was the child having to wait for a toy he or she wanted?
 Was the child’s schedule changed up?
 Focus on the observable issues that surround the biting incident and not what you think are the motivations for biting.
 If you did not observe the incident either right before, during, or immediately after the biting took place, then don’t pretend to have all the answers but do make a commitment to be more observant so you can look for biting patterns and constructively find a way to resolve them.
 According to Gretchen Kinnell, “The more descriptive you can be about the biting situation…the better it is for parents.”

 Do not tell the parent who their child bit.
 The name of the child who was bitten should not be the focus of your conversation because the issue isn’t who is being bitten, the issue is why the biting is taking place and how to help deter it from continuously happening.